Chart Color Schemes

 Killarney Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Killarney Heights dwelling structure, as per the latest Census, comprised 96.2% houses and 3.9% other dwellings.
-This compares to Sydney metro's 57.6% houses and 42.4% other dwellings.
-Home ownership in Killarney Heights was at 48.3%, with mortgaged dwellings at 39.0% and rented ones at 12.7%.
-The median monthly mortgage repayment was $3,500, higher than Sydney metro's average of $3,000.
-Median weekly rent in Killarney Heights was $923, compared to Sydney metro's $592.
-Nationally, Killarney Heights' mortgage repayments were significantly higher at $3,500 versus the Australian average of $1,863.
-Rents were substantially above the national figure of $375 at $923.
+Killarney Heights' dwelling structure, as recorded in the latest Census, consisted of 96.2% houses and 3.8% other dwellings (semi-detached, apartments, 'other').
+This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership within Killarney Heights stood at 48.3%, with mortgaged dwellings at 39.0% and rented ones at 12.7%.
+The median monthly mortgage repayment in the area was $3,500, exceeding Sydney metro's average of $2,427.
+The median weekly rent figure for Killarney Heights was $923, compared to Sydney metro's $470.
+Nationally, mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing